Manage Kafka Cluster Configuration Settings in Confluent Cloud¶

 Important

-These settings apply only to Dedicated clusters and cannot be modified on Basic, Standard, and Enterprise clusters.
+These settings apply only to Dedicated clusters and cannot be modified on Basic, Standard, Enterprise, and Freight clusters.

 Enable automatic topic creation¶